 Dynamic Spatio-Temporal Modeling

-Our researchers test potential management actions for controlling invasive pests by modeling the movement of termites through an urban area and designing various interventions to curb their geographic spread.
+Our researchers created PoPS, the Pest or Pathogen Spread simulation, to test potential management actions for controlling invasive pests and designing various interventions to curb their geographic spread.

 Sudden Oak Death

 A spatially explicit model developed by our faculty simulates the spread of Sudden Oak Death in California, accounting for forest composition, local weather conditions and transmission among hosts.

 Visualization techniques make the scientific process more transparent by providing easy-to-understand graphical representations and imagery.
 With geovisualization, we help users with varying levels of expertise explore and interact with complex spatial data.
 And many of the geovisualization techniques we create advance human-computer interaction by enabling intuitive exploration of data models through tangible gestures and eye movements.